 To recap, VR developers recommend you aim for a system that can consistently produce 90 frames per second to keep up with the 90 Hz refresh rate of VR lenses, and this is no mean feat for the majority of graphics cards out there.

-For both the Rift and the Vive the recommended minimum GPUs for the full VR experience are the Nvidia GeForece GTX 1060 or AMD's equivalent Radeon RX 480.
-So it goes without saying that anything less powerful than these cards, such as the popular GTX 1050 Ti which is a tier under the GTX 1060, is not enough for the full experience.
+For both the Rift and the Vive the recommended minimum GPUs for the full VR experience are the Nvidia GeForce GTX 1060 (3 or 6GB model) or AMD's equivalent Radeon RX 480 (therefore, the RX 580 4/8GB which is the latest AMD model in that tier).

 Just like when building any standard gaming computer, the CPU is second only to the graphics card in terms of importance when it comes to VR.
 That's not to say the other components aren't important, but the CPU and GPU will directly affect overall performance the most.
 For VR a good CPU is of even more importance than normal because CPU bottlenecks are more likely to occur than with standard gaming.

 Meaning, if your CPU isn't that great, when running demanding virtual reality applications your CPU could be limiting your performance and experience even if you have a very nice graphics card.
 Both the Oculus Rift and HTC Vive list an Intel Core i5-4590, equivalent, or better processor (or AMD equivalent/better) in their recommended specs, so you’ll obviously want to cover that at the very least.
 If you go the AMD route, consider the Ryzen 5 2600 your baseline, and for Intel fans, you’ll want to set the baseline at the most-recent i5-4590 equivalent in the i5-8400.

-There are some extra considerations when choosing your motherboard for a VR-smart rig.
+There are some extra considerations when choosing a good motherboard for a VR-smart rig.
 Overall, like for any gaming build you want to aim for a good quality, reliable, well-reviewed (ideally from trusted sources) motherboard that will stand the test of time.
 Moving beyond the obvious, you may want to consider other factors when choosing a motherboard for a VR rig that won’t let you down and that will accommodate certain future upgrades as VR technology develops further.

 The next thing to think about are your motherboard ports.
 The HTC Vive only requires one USB 2.0 port (3.0 is fine) and a HDMI or DisplayPort, but the Oculus Rift needs more free ports with 3 x USB 3.0 ports, 1 x USB 2.0 port and 1 x HDMI port needed.